zachakbar/Dark-Mode/readme.txt

 * Added support for Code Mirror editor styles.
 * Fixed a bug where automatic Dark Mode was set incorrectly.
+* Improvements to how some core functions worked.
 * Improvements to translation strings.

 = 1.4 =